 Don't miss our "21 Must-Have Essentials for Summer Travel" for 2017.

-Frontier is engaged in a war of the words with a local reporter in Denver.
+Frontier Airlines is engaged in a war of the words with a local reporter in Denver.
 The airline’s head of corporate communications, Jim Faulkner, fired off an angry letter to Denver television reporter Kyle Clark lobbing multiple personal insults.

 “Mr. Faulkner’s inappropriate comments regarding Mr. Clark do not reflect the views of Frontier Airlines.
 It was a misplaced way of defending comments made about our employees on Mr. Clark’s show last night.”